Mad Men In Real Life: How Common Is Alcohol In The Workplace?

 Alcohol abuse and alcoholism in the bartending industry is widespread.
 According to an article published in The Business Insider, bartenders are just over twice as likely to die from alcoholism than the national average.
-The reasons are clear…bartenders are surrounded by alcohol for long periods of time on a daily basis and it is a culture in which drinking (and binge drinking) is an accepted part of the culture.
+The reasons are clear: Bartenders are surrounded by alcohol for long periods of time on a daily basis and it is a culture in which drinking (and binge drinking) is accepted.

 Alcohol use in the food service industry can be commonplace, especially for those who work in chain restaurants, supper clubs, and restaurants.
-It is estimated that 15 percent of all food service workers engage in heavy drinking (defined as 5 or more drinks consumed in a single session or event).
+It is estimated that 15 percent of all food service workers engage in heavy drinking (defined as five or more drinks consumed in a single session or event).
 There are studies that suggest those with alcohol dependence issues may “self-select” into the bar or restaurant industry due to the availability of alcohol and the work culture that promote drinking.
-Work-related alcohol norms include perceptions of others’ approval of drinking or being hung over at work, and perceptions of the extent to which significant others engage in these behaviors.
+Work-related alcohol norms include perceptions of others’ approval of drinking or being hungover at work and perceptions of the extent to which significant others engage in these behaviors.

 Many employers are adopting health and wellness programs that emphasize that alcohol and drug use is not condoned in the workplace.
 These programs help remove the stigma against seeking help and telling employees they can seek treatment confidentially without jeopardizing their jobs.
 By encouraging and supporting treatment, employers can dramatically assist in reducing the impact of alcohol use in the workplace, while reducing their costs.

-Alcoholism affects all facets of your life, and without experienced and professional help you can lose everything that you worked so hard to achieve and maintain.
-Palm Beach Institute is one of the premier drug and alcohol rehab facilities in Florida, and for over 40 years we have helped thousands break the cycle of addiction and help them reclaim their lives.
-With effective drug treatment programs, medical detox services, family programs and top-quality aftercare programs, PBI provides a full continuum of care that addresses the mind, body, and spirit of each client.
+Alcoholism affects all facets of your life and without experienced and professional help you can lose everything that you worked so hard to achieve and maintain.
+The Palm Beach Institute (PBI) is one of the premier drug and alcohol rehab facilities in Florida, and, for more than 40 years, we have helped thousands break the cycle of addiction and help them reclaim their lives.
+With effective drug treatment programs, medical detox services, family programs, and top-quality aftercare programs, PBI provides a full continuum of care that addresses the mind, body, and spirit of each client.